 Me: You’re gonna have to get out and push.

 Joe: I don’t want to do that, there’s a bunch of people watching.

-Me: Of course they’re watching; they’re waiting for the Metro Rail to come around the corner and kill us.
+Me: Of course they’re watching; they’re waiting for the Metro Rail to come around the corner and smash the idiots into tiny pieces.

 Joe grudgingly got out and pushed.
 People watched.

 As we attempted to extricate ourselves from the path of the Metro Rail, that was certain to come barreling around the corner at any moment and annihilate us, people were pointing and laughing at idiocy they were witnessing.
 After several attempts, we freed ourselves, bounding up over the curb with a thud.
 I pulled back onto the pathway heading in the opposite direction.
 Joe got back into the car and sat sheepishly.
 It was all very humiliating.

 Joe: He asked me if I was born this stupid.

 Me: Perhaps he’s seen you read a map.